Recruiting During COVID - 19

 During COVID – 19, many businesses face uncertainty when it comes to recruiting.
 Should I hire?
 Should I wait and see what will happen?
 Should I hire on a temporary or contractual basis?
 Those are undoubtedly tough decisions to make.
 Even the most well-prepared company that does risk analysis or continuity planning probably did not have a virus as the number one threat that would disrupt their recruiting plans and practices.

 Suddenly you are wondering what to do with your open positions.
 Some companies may go on with business as usual, but others may have to adjust their recruiting forecast.
-Whichever side you fall on, below are some best practices to consider as you navigate recruiting during COVID -19:
+Whichever side you fall on, below are some things to consider as you navigate recruiting during COVID-19:

-- Offer flex or telecommuting work schedules.
-COVID – 19 has shown that many more employees can effectively work from home.
+4. Offer forms of flex or telecommute scheduling.
+COVID-19 has shown that many more employees can effectively work from home.
 A policy does not have to be all or nothing – remote or in-office – it can be a combination of both.
 This allows for arrangements where candidates do not have to relocate for opportunities but can travel periodically during a month and still maintain their home base.
 It will help to position your company as family-oriented and environmentally friendly, and it can help with diversity and inclusion initiatives.

-In summary – communicating your hiring position, guarding your brand, hiring early retirees across various industries, and revisiting your telecommute policies are recruiting practices that may need addressing because of COVID-19.
+In summary – communicating your hiring position, guarding your brand, hiring early retirees across various industries, and revisiting your telecommute policies are recruiting areas that may need addressing because of COVID -19.